Tenancy Deposit Protection Documentation

 The tenancy deposit scheme with which you have protected your deposit with will provide you with your tenancy deposit certificate/receipt.

 Under legal requirements, you must give a copy of the deposit protection certificate to the tenant's and any third parties that have contributed to the deposit, within 30 days.
+This should be served by hand or by post rather than via electronic communication.

 The tenancy deposit protection legislation requires the landlord not only to protect the deposit under either the custodial scheme or one of the insurance-backed schemes, but in addition, to provide the prescribed information to the tenant explaining how the deposit has been protected.